John Legge Prize

 The thesis must be in humanities or social sciences disciplines, broadly defined.

-Nominations for the 2024 John Legge Prize for the Best Thesis in Asian Studies in 2023 are now open and will close on 5 April 2024.
+Nominations for the 2024 John Legge Prize for the Best Thesis in Asian Studies in 2023 are now closed.

 Those nominating for the prize are asked to fill out the John Legge Prize nomination form, attaching the following documentation: